JasselD/JasselNotes/Y2S2/COMP609/Network or System Administration.md

 - Currentness
     - How quickly are new features deployed and available for use?

-System Administrator Priorities
+**System Administrator Priorities

-- Ensure machines are **easy to manage** by:
+- Ensure machines are easy to manage by
     - **Limiting variation** between machines.
-    - **Automating** OS installation, configuration, and updates.
+    - **Automating** OS installation, configuration, and updates

+**The 3 laws of network or system administration
+- Must not cause harm to the infrastructure or through inaction allow ha